 I learned that many of the polluting microbeads used in personal care products are made of polyethylene, and sure enough, there it was—the fifth ingredient on the list on my cleanser:

-You can check this list and see if your product contains plastic microbeads.
+You can search the Beat the Microbead database to see if your product contains plastic microbeads or plastic-based ingredients.
 I was surprised to see toothpaste, shaving cream and shower gels on the list in addition to cleansing scrubs.

 You can find a list of microbead-free products here.